RIKEN-RCCS/spark-k/README.md

 start/stop master and worker processes.
-Spark runs in the [Spark standalone mode](http://spark.apache.org/docs/latest/spark-standalone.html), but the master/workers are started using MPI (Message Passing Interface) via mpiexec.
+Spark runs in the [Spark standalone mode](http://spark.apache.org/docs/latest/spark-standalone.html), but master/workers are started using MPI (Message Passing Interface) via mpiexec.

 Check out that Spark is installed in "/opt/aics/spark" and R in "/opt/aics/R" (on the compute-nodes).